Kigeli IV Rwabugiri: Expansion

 Ethnicity became an important factor during the period of state expansion that began in the late 19th century.
 Rwabugiri gained increasing control over land, cattle, and people in Central Africa.
 Rwabugiri not only saw a personal increase in power over the land, but also consolidated power among political elites that became known either officially or informally as Tutsi.
 Previously, they had mostly been local chieftains who were now finding themselves as part of a complex network that allowed the Mwami to build national cohesion in newly acquired regions.
 The appointed chieftains were occasionally met with local resistance.
 For example, in the Northwest region the Balera group challenged the power of the Nduga who had been appointed to the region by the royal court.
 The contestation was along clan, rather than ethnic, lines, as both groups were considered Tutsi under the then ethnic understanding.
 During this period, there was an increase in the long-standing traditions of ubuhake and ubureetwa, a practice of vassalage under which labor and resources are exchanged for political favor.
 Many of the lands that Rwabugiri had annexed, such as Bugoyi, Bwishaza and Kingogo in the east had no previous contact with Tutsi pastoralists and had been entirely inhabited by Hutu.
 The period following annexation saw a heavy influx of Tutsi into these areas.
 At first, the relationship between Tutsi and Hutu in these areas were mostly peaceful and commercial.
-After Rwabugiri instated a stronger administrative machinery, however, he used force to pacify resistance which led to a series of brutal encounters between Hutu and Rwabugiri's forces.